akashche/hostcompute_nspawn/README.md

  - `process_directory`: host directory that will be mounted into containert
  - `process_executable`: relative path to executable to run inside the container
  - `process_arguments`: arguments to executable
+ - `max_ram_mb`: max amount of RAM in megabytes allowed
+ - `cpus_count`: max number of CPU cores allowed (it looks like HCS doesn't actually enforce it)
  - `mapped_directory`: mount point for `process_directory` inside the container
  - `stdout_filename`: relative path to `stdout` file that will be written into `process_directory`